 Yes, and we’re here to help you with identifying the roots of the problem.

 The pain could be related to another area is called referred pain.
-This is where pain from one physical structure will feel painful in a different area other than the site of injury.
-Currently, there is no definitive explanation for why this occurs but there has been several proposed mechanisms.
+This is where pain from one physical structure will feel pain in a different area other than the site of injury.
+Currently, there is no definitive explanation for why this occurs but there have been several proposed mechanisms.

 The upper back has a similar physical structure to the lower back as in it has spinal joints, discs, ligaments, tendons and muscles.
 However, the whole back as is a very complex structure.
 Depending on where the pain is located and the type of pain, the affected structure could be entirely different.
 Common causes of upper back pain could be poor posture, over use, trauma, repetitive use, car accidents, muscle weakness and many more.